Female Clinic Dubai DRHC

 Surgery is curative for female genital prolapse.
 The principles of surgery are to correct the supportive defects and restore the normal anatomy and sexual function.
 This may include hitching up bladder and/or uterus and/or vagina, or repair and 'tightening' of the vagina.
 Depending on the condition, surgery may be performed either through the vagina or through the abdomen.

-In our center we are proud to offer the latest minimally invasive techniques in order to guarantee to our patients painless postoperative course and very short recovery time.
+In DRHC Dubai, we are proud to offer the latest minimally invasive techniques in order to guarantee to our patients painless postoperative course and very short recovery time.
+To book your an appointment please call at +97142798200 today!